abuicke/tarot/major arcana/(18) The Moon/(18) The Moon.md

 ### Reversed

 1) Everything exposed, secrets/hidden things coming to light (esp. in an ugly and sudden way).
-2) Return of the repressed<sup>2</sup> (resisting the unconscious, resisting what the unconscious wants to express).
+2) Return of the repressed<sup>[2](#fn2)</sup> (resisting the unconscious, resisting what the unconscious wants to express).
 This can result in dissociation, pain, inflammation, digestive issues, hypochondria, paranoia, worry, fear etc.
 3) Sudden release of unconscious energy—resulting in mania, anxiety, insomnia etc.

+### Card Description